 Syracuse Hancock International Airport Terminal Expansion and Renovation

-Post Check-in TSA Baggage Screening—The TSA baggage screening process will be relocated behind the ticket counters, requiring building additions to both the north and south airline baggage makeup areas.
-The additions will be large enough to accommodate equipment required for a full in-line baggage screening system in each wing.
+On the first floor, the TSA baggage screening process was relocated behind the ticket counters in new building additions in the north and south airline baggage makeup areas.
+The additions accommodate equipment required for a full in-line baggage screening system in each wing.